TiBeN/shortcutd/README.md

 #### keys

 Define the keys combinations that will spawn the command when pressed.
-Each key is separated by a `+` char.
+Each key code is separated by a `+` char.
 You can launch `shortcutd` in verbose mode without any shortcuts configured to print the codes of the keys in your terminal when they are pressed.

 #### blocking